Hansen, David (dth2006)

 Scholarly Interests

 Professor Hansen's scholarship has focused on the philosophy and practice of teaching and of teacher education, on moral and ethical dimensions of education, on the nature of values and inquiry, and related themes.
 He draws from thinkers across the diverse fields featured in the Philosophy and Education program, including ethics, philosophical anthropology, and foundations of education.
 He has studied extensively the educational thought of figures such as Plato, Michel de Montaigne, Sor Juana Inés de la Cruz, and John Dewey.
-He has focused on the relations between cosmopolitanism as an outlook on the human condition and the practice of education, and at present is drawing out the ramifications of ‘bearing witness’ as an orientation toward teaching and teachers.
-Hansen is a Past-President of the John Dewey Society and of the Philosophy of Education Society.
-In 2013, he was named the John L. & Sue Ann Weinberg Professor in the Historical and Philosophical Foundations of Education.
+He has focused on the relations between cosmopolitanism as an outlook on the human condition and the practice of education, and more recently has drawn out the ramifications for educational thought and practice of ‘bearing witness’ understood as a moral and ethical orientation toward the world.

 Selected Publications